 THE SEARCH ENGINES:

-A very simple definition of what a search engine is, would be to say that it is the Internet’s version of a telephone yellow-page directory.
+A very simple definition of what search engine are, would be to say that it is the Internet’s version of a telephone yellow-page directory.

 Looking for something on the Net but don’t know where to find it? – just go to one of the search engines, type in the appropriate word or phrase (in theory, similar to paging through the phone book), hit “enter,” and voila!
 You are given a list (a very, very LONG list!) of websites that are (supposedly!) relevant to your needs.